 M.S., industrial administration, Graduate School of Industrial Administration, Carnegie Mellon University; B.A., economics, Swarthmore College

 Summary of Experience

-Mr. McLean specializes in the application of finance and economics to problems in complex business litigation, including securities, valuation, tax, and intellectual property matters.
-His experience spans several industries, from banking, insurance, and high technology to telecommunications and health care.
-He has served as an expert witness and has provided assistance in many phases of litigation, including development, presentation, and review of pretrial discovery; preparation of testimony; and critique of analyses of opposing experts.
+Mr. McLean specializes in applying finance and economics to problems in complex business litigation, including securities, valuation, tax, and intellectual property (IP) matters.
+His experience spans several industries, from banking, insurance, and high tech to telecommunications and health care.
+He has served as an expert witness, and has provided assistance in many phases of litigation, including development, presentation, and review of pretrial discovery; preparation of testimony; and critique of analyses of opposing experts.

 In addition, Mr. McLean has presented on topics related to damages assessment and patents.
-He has also helped entrepreneurial companies develop financial projections, business plans, and marketing strategies.
+He has also worked with entrepreneurial companies, helping to develop financial projections, business plans, and marketing strategies.

 IAM Yearbook 2019, October 2018